influitive/apartment/README.md

 That's all you need to set up the Apartment libraries.
 If you want to switch databases on a per-user basis, look under "Usage - Switching databases per request", below.

+*NOTE: You must use Rails >= 3.0.10, it contains a [patch](https://github.com/rails/rails/pull/1607) that has better postgresql schema support*

 ## Usage